gloriabenoit/DNAnexus-GWAS/docs/input.md

 awk -F "," -v var="$pop_code" '$2~var{print $1,$1}' $population > $pop_name.txt
 ```

+This command outputs 1 file:

-This code will output the file `white_british.txt`, containing the ids of the individuals of the white british ethnic background.
+* `white_british.txt` contains the participants IDs of the white british ethnic background

 You can now upload the ids of your individuals.